brockstoops/AdventureGame/README.md

 AdventureGame
 =============

-Adventure game in java containing pits, rocks, start and end points, occasional avalanches
+Adventure game in java containing pits, rocks, start and end points, occasional avalanches.

+Still need to add icons folder to show pictures on the board.